Intel Gaudi PyTorch Python API (habana_frameworks.torch)

 Metric APIs

 The Metric APIs provide various performance-related metrics, such as the number of graph compilations, the total time of graph compilations, and more.
-This section provides instructions on how to retrieve metrics using Python APIs listed below.
+The metrics can be retrieved by using Python APIs listed below.
 You can also obtain metrics by saving them to a file without requiring any changes to the script using the environment variables listed in Runtime Environment Variables.

 • habana_frameworks.torch.hpu.metrics.metrics_global - Returns a global metric object based on the name provided.
 The object is active and present during the entire execution process.